 The Jimny scored lower in the Safety Assist category, because it’s not equipped with the entire smorgasbord of active safety features as it’s positioned as an extremely capable four-by-four that is built on a ladder frame chassis.
 When you look at the safety categories that really count in this segment as mentioned above, the Jimny scores brilliantly.

 It’s therefore vital to understand exactly what you’re looking at when it comes to safety ratings.
-When you delve into the details of the Jimny’s three-star rating, you find that it’s scores high where it counts, and is a top performer in its segment.
+When you delve into the details of the Jimny’s 3-star rating, you find that it’s scores high where it counts, and is a top performer in its segment.

 So, while we all want to drive a 5 star EuroNCAP rated car, it might not be possible just yet.
 Depending on what your vehicle will be used for, and your budget, don’t be blinded by the EuroNCAP stars.
 Rather find out where cars within your budget scored well (or not), and base your decision on which safety aspects are nice to have and which you’re not willing to compromise (like ABS and airbags).
 To make an accurate comparison, make sure that you’re looking at models in a similar class and price range.
 We recommend, when you go through the list of cars you’re considering feature by feature, that you look for the model that offers you the best safety features within your price range.